 Blepharoplasty can be executed with both scalpel and laser.
 When blepharoplasty is executed with a laser, the surgeon may combine blepharoplasty with laser eyelid rejuvenation.
 Laser eyelid rejuvenation and blepharoplasty can be executed at the same time, subsequently giving the patient a more noticeable result.

 Why Is An Erbium Laser Used During Eyelid Surgery?

-With the help of an Erbium laser, the cosmetic surgeon is able to remove the outermost layer of the skin.
+With the help of an Erbium laser, cosmetic surgery is able to remove the outermost layer of the skin.
 By removing this outer layer, a smoother and more youthful appearance is achieved.
-The Erbium laser will activate collagen in the skin, subsequently ensuring that the skin become tighter and looks younger afterwards.
+The Erbium laser will activate collagen in the skin, subsequently ensuring that the skin becomes tighter and looks younger afterwards.

 How Long Does An Erbium Laser Treatment Take?